-- 7. Employees must conduct themselves impartially in carrying out their duties, reflect positively on AGLC and they shall conduct themselves with integrity and avoid impropriety or the appearance of impropriety on all occasions. - 8.
-A conflict of interest exists when an employee, either for themselves or some other person(s) or organization, attempts to promote a private or personal interest which results or appears to result in: - a) an interference with the objective exercise of the employee's responsibilities, or - b) an opportunity or advantage by virtue of the employee's position with AGLC. - 9.
-Employees must not engage in any criminal activity and must comply with all relevant laws, regulations, policies and procedures.
-Employees are expected to be sufficiently familiar with any legislation that applies to their work to recognize potential liabilities and to know when to seek legal advice. - 10.
-Employees shall adhere to all AGLC Policies and Procedures with particular emphasis on the following areas: - a) proper accounting and control of monies of AGLC; - b) proper cash handling procedures; - c) use of tools, equipment and vehicles in a safe and responsible manner; - d) conduct duties with impartiality; - e) ensure occupational health and safety of employees; and - f) corporate security. - 11.
-Employees are required to maintain confidentiality with regard to AGLC information (including verbal information), documents and reports unless authorized for distribution by the division head or as the case may be, the President & Chief Executive Officer. - 12.
-Employees must adhere to the requirements of the Freedom of Information and Protection of Privacy Act (FOIP).
-Any subsequent use and disclosure of information provided to the employer pursuant to this policy or any supplementary corporate instructions will be subject to the privacy provisions of Section 40 of the Freedom of Information and Privacy Act. - 13.
-Employees are expected to devote sufficient time and attention to official duties and obligations for informed and balanced decision making. - 14.
+- e) falsifying records; - f) tampering with products; - g) negligence of duties; - h) a Criminal offence pursuant to a Federal Statute arising from the employee's conduct while on or while off duty; and - i) other acts of misconduct. - 7.1.9 Employees must conduct themselves impartially in carrying out their duties, reflect positively on AGLC and they shall conduct themselves with integrity and avoid impropriety or the appearance of impropriety on all occasions. - 7.1.10 A conflict of interest exists when an employee, either for themselves or some other person(s) or organization, attempts to promote a private or personal interest which results or appears to result in: - a) an interference with the objective exercise of the employee's responsibilities, or - b) an opportunity or advantage by virtue of the employee's position with AGLC. - 7.1.11 Employees must not engage in any criminal activity and must comply with all relevant laws, regulations, policies and procedures.
+Employees are expected to be sufficiently familiar with any legislation that applies to their work to recognize potential liabilities and to know when to seek legal advice. - 7.1.12 Employees shall adhere to all AGLC Policies and Procedures with particular emphasis on the following areas: - a) proper accounting and control of monies of AGLC; - b) proper cash handling procedures; - c) use of tools, equipment and vehicles in a safe and responsible manner; - d) conduct duties with impartiality; - e) ensure occupational health and safety of employees; and - f) corporate security. - 7.1.13 Employees are required to maintain confidentiality with regard to AGLC information (including verbal information), documents and reports unless authorized for distribution by the division head or as the case may be, the Chief Executive Officer. - 7.1.14 Employees must adhere to the requirements of the Freedom of Information and Protection of Privacy Act (FOIP).
+Any subsequent use and disclosure of information provided to the employer pursuant to this policy or any supplementary corporate instructions will be subject to the privacy provisions of Section 40 of the Freedom of Information and Privacy Act. - 7.1.15 Employees are expected to devote sufficient time and attention to official duties and obligations for informed and balanced decision making.
 Any questions concerning the Code of Conduct and Ethics shall be referred to the Vice President, Human Resources.